iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 }
 ```

-Now that we are done with the node map class, let's also add line renderers to visually divide our plane into groups of nodes.
+Now that we are done with the node map core logic, let's also add line renderers to visually divide our plane into groups of nodes.
 ```csharp
 private void CreateLineRenderers()
 {